Jawan (film): Plot

-Past: Captain Vikram Rathore, a commando in the Special Ops unit of the Indian Army, is sent in 1993 on an operation in which his team faced casualties caused by malfunctioning weaponry.
-Vikram and his team filed a complaint against Kalee, who is the supplier of the weapons.
-On the same night, Kalee attacked Vikram and his wife Aishwarya, separated them, and shot Vikram off a plane.
-Aishwarya is sentenced to death for killing three cops on Kalee's payroll, who were threatening her.
+Past: Captain Vikram Rathore, a commando in the Special Ops unit of the Indian Army, was sent in 1993 on an operation in which his team faced casualties caused by malfunctioning weaponry.
+Vikram and his team filed a complaint against Kalee, the supplier of the weapons.
+On the same night, Kalee attacked Vikram and his wife, Aishwarya, separated them, and shot Vikram off a plane.
+Aishwarya is sentenced to death for killing three cops on Kalee's payroll.
 Vikram is declared a national traitor.
-Aishwarya's execution was postponed for five years when it's discovered that she's pregnant, with Azad, on the gallows.
+Aishwarya's execution was postponed for five years when it was discovered that she was pregnant with Azad on the gallows.
 When Azad turns five, in her final words to him, Aishwarya asks him to prove Vikram's innocence and provide justice to the oppressed.
 Unknown to the world, Vikram survived Kalee's attack and has been living with the North Eastern tribe, but lost his memory.

-Present: Back in 2023, the police officer from the train hijacking is revealed to be Juju, the boy who promised Vikram that he would find out who he is and reunites Azad and Vikram.
-Narmada's subordinate Irani is revealed to be on Kalee's payroll and tries to kill Azad's accomplices; Lakshmi is killed in the crossfire.
-Azad arrives at the prison, kills Irani and steals Kalee's trucks, with his team, Vikram, and Vikram's friends.
-The trucks contain money that will be used to boost Kalee's political ambitions in the upcoming elections, but during the heist, Vikram and his friends are captured by Kalee's henchmen.
-Azad releases a video to the public and stated that he has also stolen voting machines and demanded the sealing of 53 factories in the country responsible for air pollution and water pollution.
-The factories are sealed by the government.
+Present: The police officer from the train hijacking is revealed to be Juju, the boy who promised Vikram he would find out who he is, and he reunites Azad and Vikram.
+Narmada's subordinate, Irani, is revealed to be on Kalee's payroll and tries to kill Azad's accomplices; Lakshmi is killed in the crossfire.
+Azad arrives at the prison, kills Irani, and steals Kalee's trucks with his team, Vikram, and Vikram's friends.
+The trucks contain money intended to boost Kalee's political ambitions in the upcoming elections, but during the heist, Kalee's henchmen capture Vikram and his friends.
+Azad released a video to the public and stated that he had also stolen voting machines and demanded the sealing of 53 factories in the country responsible for pollution.
+The government seals the factories.
 Kalee arrives at the prison after finding out that Vikram and Azad are two different people and that he never killed Vikram.
-A fight ensues, and Vikram finally recovers his memory after hearing a gun malfunction.
+A fight ensues, and Vikram recovers his memory after hearing a gun malfunction.
 He and Azad fight together to defeat Kalee and his men.
-Finally, they hang Kalee to death like Aishwarya was once hanged, thus avenging the injustice caused to Vikram and Aishwarya.
+Finally, they hang Kalee to death like Aishwarya, thus avenging the injustice caused to Vikram and Aishwarya.
 During the post-credits scene, STF officer Madhavan Naik, who helped Azad in the completion of his missions, assigns him a new mission targeting Swiss banks.